HelgeCPH/cph-code-infra/README.md

     exit
     ```

-Now you have a remote machine up and running with an Artifactory instance, an Apache webserver.
-To validate that these first steps were successful, navigate to http://<your_ip>/ where you should see documentation on how to connect to the Artifactory instance.
+Now you have a remote machine up and running with an Artifactory instance and an Apache webserver.
+To validate that these first steps were successful, point your browser to http://<your_ip>/ where you should see documentation on how to connect to the Artifactory instance.

 # Setup Your Local Build Machine

   * Install Vagrant (https://www.vagrantup.com/docs/installation/) and VirtualBox (https://www.virtualbox.org/wiki/Downloads) to your local machine
-  * cd to the directory with the Vagrantfile and startup the VM.
+  * `cd` to the directory with the `Vagrantfile` and startup the VM.
 When started up for the first time `vagrant up` will automatically run the provision script (`provision.sh`).
 Note in case you want to allow your group members to log onto the Jenkins build server on this machine uncomment the line `  # config.vm.network "public_network"` in the `Vagrantfile`.

     ```bash
     cd /path/to/vm